dem-ola/Med-Bio/README.md

 # Documentation

-This is a a small React web application with currently six pages for a made-up small medical pharmaceutical company. \
+This is a a small React web application (currently seven pages) for a made-up small medical pharmaceutical company. \
 Principal users are Users (staff and patients), Patients and Prescribers.

 With this application you can: